An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Tumor necrosis factor (TNF) blockers target the chemical messenger TNF-alpha, which is released during the inflammatory response.

-- Etanercept (Enbrel) is approved for the treatment of moderate-to-severe plaque psoriasis, and for people with psoriatic arthritis.
+- Etanercept is approved for the treatment of moderate-to-severe plaque psoriasis, and for people with psoriatic arthritis.
 The drug is given either alone or in combination with methotrexate.
-Side effects include infections and lymphoma.
-Patients inject themselves under the skin once or twice a week for 12 weeks.
-Continuing etanercept after 12 weeks may lower the severity of disease without increasing infections or side effects.
-The drug may be effective in psoriasis patients who have not responded to other biologic drugs or other therapies, and it is also effective in patients who have not yet received biologic treatments.
-Although etanercept has not been studied in children who have psoriasis, it has been shown to be safe and effective for treating children with rheumatoid arthritis.
+People inject themselves under the skin once or twice a week for 12 weeks.
+The drug may be effective in people with psoriasis who have not responded to other biologic drugs or other therapies, and it is also effective in people who have not yet received biologic treatments.
+It has been shown to be safe and effective for treating children with rheumatoid arthritis and in 2016 got the FDA indication for pediatric psoriasis.

-- Adalimumab (Humira) has been approved for moderate-to-severe chronic plaque psoriasis.
+- Adalimumab has been approved for moderate-to-severe chronic plaque psoriasis.
 It is given by injection weekly at first, and then bi-weekly.
+It appears better tolerated than methotrexate.
 This drug is also approved for psoriatic arthritis.

 Side effects and risks of TNF blockers: